Schmelzberry/Capstone/README.md

 3:20 Looking back to LHTP to see how we implemented hooks in help queue, need to see a success case to get back on track

 4:00 - Researching hooks vs class state management in react

+4:30 - know how to proceed tomorrow to refactor state management, followed along with help queue to figure it out.